Everest Public High School

 Everest Public High School was a college preparatory, tuition-free, and public charter high school in Redwood City, California, United States.
 The school, which was modeled after Summit Preparatory Charter High School in Redwood City, opened in August 2009 following State approval of the Everest charter.
-It closed at the end of the 2024-2025 school year.
+It closed at the end of the 2024–25 school year.

 In 2016, Everest received U.S. News & World Report's Best High Schools Gold Award, ranking it as #21 in California and #186 nationally.

-The AP® participation rate at Everest Public High is 97 percent.
-The student body makeup is 50 percent male and 50 percent female, and the total minority enrollment is 86 percent.
-GreatSchools has given Everest a 4 out of 10 rating.
+The AP® participation rate at Everest Public High was 97 percent.
+The student body makeup was 50 percent male and 50 percent female, and the total minority enrollment was 86 percent.
+GreatSchools gave Everest a 4 out of 10 rating.

 The location of the school has been disputed, with Sequoia District seeking to relocate it to East Palo Alto, but a lawsuit with the district was settled in May 2010.
-In August 2011, Everest moved to its permanent location on 5th Avenue in Redwood City.
+In August 2011, Everest moved to its permanent location on 5th Avenue in Redwood City, where it remained until its closure in 2025.

-Everest admits roughly 60 freshmen each year.
-As per California state charter law, when the number of applicants to a charter school exceeds the number of open spots, offers of admission are distributed through a blind lottery.
+Everest admitted roughly 60 freshmen each year.
+As per California state charter law, when the number of applicants to a charter school exceeds the number of open spots, offers of admission were distributed through a blind lottery.

 Academics

-100% of Everest graduates meet or exceed the University of California A to G entrance requirements.
-The AP® participation rate at Everest Public High is 97 percent.
+100% of Everest graduates met or exceeded the University of California A to G entrance requirements.
+The AP® participation rate at Everest Public High was 97 percent.

 Freshmen

-As freshmen, students take Biology, English 9, Modern World I, Math I, a fitting level of Spanish, 2 elective courses, and a self-directed learning (SDL) period, also known at some schools as Study Hall.
+As freshmen, students take Biology, English 9, Modern World I, Math I, a fitting level of Spanish, two elective courses, and a self-directed learning (SDL) period, also known at some schools as Study Hall.
 During SDL, students work on projects and take content assessments.
 Content assessments are tests.

 Sophomores

-As sophomores, students take Physics, English 10, World History II, Mathematics II, a fitting level of Spanish, 2 expedition courses, and an SDL period.
+As sophomores, students take Physics, English 10, World History II, Mathematics II, a fitting level of Spanish, two expedition courses, and an SDL period.
 The workload increases by 30-50% from freshman year, as teachers continue to prepare students for college and for AP classes as juniors and seniors.